 Use Koinly to Help You Calculate Your Mining Taxes

-Mining income typically has tax consequences.
-In many jurisdictions, newly mined coins are treated as taxable income on receipt, and later sales or swaps can trigger capital gains.
+Mining income can have tax implications.
+In many jurisdictions, newly mined coins are treated as taxable income when received, and later sales or swaps may trigger capital gains or similar taxes.

-If you mine profitably, recordkeeping matters: track fair market value at receipt in your local currency, report the income, and account for any taxes due.
+If you mine profitably, recordkeeping is important.
+Track the fair market value at receipt in your local currency, report the income as required, and account for taxes due.

 What Is the Most Profitable Crypto Mining Machine in 2026?

-For Bitcoin-focused mining in 2026, the Bitmain Antminer S21 XP+ Hyd (500Th) is often modeled as the single most profitable option from this list when electricity pricing is the same, largely because its efficiency (around 11 J/TH) can leave more margin after power costs.
-Real-world results still depend on your purchase price, uptime, hosting/cooling costs, and pool fees.
+For Bitcoin-focused mining in 2026, the Bitmain Antminer S21 XP+ Hyd (500Th) is one of the most efficient models in this list on paper when electricity pricing is the same, largely because its efficiency (around 11 J/TH) can reduce power costs.
+Actual outcomes still depend on purchase price, uptime, hosting/cooling costs, and pool fees.

 Can I Mine Bitcoin on My Computer?

 Not effectively.
-BTC mining is highly competitive, and consumer PCs lack the hashrate to compete.
-Some lower-power coins can be more realistic for home mining.
+Bitcoin mining is highly competitive, and consumer PCs typically do not have the hashrate needed to compete.
+Some lower-power coins can be more realistic for home mining, depending on hardware and costs.

 Can I Mine Other Cryptocurrencies?

 Yes.
-Popular mined assets include Dogecoin, Ravencoin, Ethereum Classic, Litecoin, Vertcoin, and others.
+Assets commonly mined with ASICs or other hardware include Dogecoin, Ravencoin, Ethereum Classic, Litecoin, Vertcoin, and others, depending on the supported algorithms.

 How Long Would It Take to Mine 1 BTC?